James Street (American football): Later life

-Street was drafted in the 31st round of the 1970 Major League Baseball Draft by the Cleveland Indians, but after suffering an injury at the 1970 College World Series he chose not to play in the Indians' farm system, thereby ending his career.
+Street was drafted in the 31st round of the 1970 Major League Baseball Draft by the Cleveland Indians but, after suffering an injury at the 1970 College World Series, he chose not to play in the Indians' farm system, thereby ending his career.
 He was also drafted by the Dallas Rockets of the Texas Football League in the first round of their 1970 draft.
 His rights were traded to the San Antonio Toros and then to the Fort Worth Braves, with whom he had a workout, but he never signed with them.

 In 1991, Street started a successful career as a settlement planner, owning his own business, The James Street Group.
 He had five sons, including three who won National Championships playing baseball for Texas.
 His oldest son Ryan Street, from his first marriage attended Texas Tech.
-Street and his wife of 32 years, Janie Street had four sons, former Longhorn and Los Angeles Angels closer Huston Street, former Longhorn and minor league pitcher Juston Street, former Longhorn pitcher Jordon Street and Pepperdine infielder Hanson Street who earned an MBA at the Red McCombs School of Business at the University of Texas.
+Street and his wife of 32 years, Janie Street had four sons, former Longhorn and professional closer Huston Street, former Longhorn and minor league pitcher Juston Street, former Longhorn pitcher Jordon Street and Pepperdine infielder Hanson Street who earned an MBA at the Red McCombs School of Business at the University of Texas.
 Juston Street went into acting, and one of his first film appearances was playing his father, James Street, in the film My All American.

 Street died of a heart attack at his home in Austin, Texas, on September 30, 2013.